-Memory or Concentration Problems
+Memory or Concentration Problems and Cancer Treatment

 These cognitive problems may start during or after cancer treatment.
 Some people notice very small changes, such as a bit more difficulty remembering things, whereas others have much greater memory or concentration problems.